 To learn more click here.

-Dr. Timothy Walline, M.D. - Dr. Walline sees patients at the Independence, Leawood, Prairie Village and Warrensburg Eye Centers, plus Truman Medical Center – Hospital Hill.
+Dr. Timothy Walline, M.D. - Dr. Walline sees patients at the Independence, Leawood, Prairie Village and Warrensburg Eye Centers, plus Truman Medical Center – Hospital Hill and Lakewood locations.

 LASIK may be a good option if you…